Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/05-shell-introduction.md

 Displays the name of every program that starts with `pw`.

+> ## Tip
+>
+> You might find it useful to keep a record (a bit like a dictionary or glossary) of the commands you learn in this course, so you can easily remember them in future.
+This will be faster than scrolling through the course each time you forget a command.
+While using the Cloud-SPAN AMI you can also type 'csguide' into the command prompt and hit enter for a text-based guide to the command line, including frequently used commands.
+{: .callout}

 ## Summary

 We now know how to move around our file system using the command line.